-Our goal is to design an MPC policy that steers the system to the origin while satisfying \cref{eq:PF_cst} for all possible $w_t\sim\P_w$, $d\sim \P_d$, and $x_0\sim\P_{x_0}$ within a finite time horizon $T\gg 0$.
+Our goal is to design an MPC policy that steers the system to the origin while satisfying \cref{eq:PF_cst} for all possible $w_t\sim\P_w$, $d\sim \P_d$, and $x_0\sim\P_{x_0}$ within a finite time horizon $T>0$.
 Both these objectives are captured by the following optimization problem.

 where $Q_x \succ 0$ and $w:=(w_0,\dots,w_T)$.
-Our framework can easily allow for more complex cost functions.
-For simplicity, we limit $\mathcal{C}$ to be a quadratic function of $x$, and refer the reader to \cite[Section VI-C]{zuliani2023bp} for the more general case.
+While our framework readily allows more complex cost functions, we limit the cost to be a quadratic function of $x$ for simplicity, and refer the reader the reader to \cite[Section VI-C]{zuliani2023bp} for the general case.

 We focus on MPC policies that can be expressed as strongly convex quadratic programs.
 Specifically, given two design parameters $p:=(P,R)$, with $P,R \succ 0$ (terminal and input cost), and $\eta:=(\eta_x,\eta_u)$ (state and input constraint tightenings), we choose $\mpc(x_t,p,\eta)=v_{0|t}$ by solving